stadium

 Heart of Athletic Glory

-Positioned east of the sacred Altis enclosure, this space was not only the stage for the ancient Olympic Games but also for the Heraia, the women’s games held in honor of the goddess Hera.
+Located east of the sacred precincts of Alti, the Stadium hosted for over a millennium the Olympic Games in honor of Zeus and the Heraia, the women’s games in honor of the goddess Hera.

 Architecture and Ceremonial Entrance

-The stadium was not built in a single effort, but evolved through several phases.
-The first Archaic stadium (Stadium I) was formed in the mid-sixth century BC, but as the Games grew in popularity, a new stadium (Stadium II) was created, moving the track eastward.
+The first stadium (Stadium I) was formed in the archaic years, but as the Games gained prestige and appeal, a new stadium (Stadium II) was created, with the track moved to the east.

-The monument received its final and most famous Classical form, Stadium III, in the fifth century BC, relocated approximately 82 meters to the east and 7 meters to the north and surrounded by artificial banks for spectators.
+The monument received its final Classical form, Stadium III, in the fifth century BC, relocated approximately 82 meters to the east and 7 meters to the north and surrounded by artificial banks for spectators.

 This final isolation from the Altis, emphasized later by the construction of the Echo-hall in the mid-fourth century BC, marked the evolution of the Games from a purely religious ceremony to a major athletic and social event.